-$$\frac{\mathrm{d}c_i}{\mathrm{d}t} = \sum{i=1}^{\lfloor i/2 \rfloor} s{j,(i-j)} c_j c{(i-j)} + \sum_j \gamma{(i+j)\to i} c{i+j}$$ $$-\sum_j s{i,j} c_i c_j - \sum_j^{\lfloor i/2 \rfloor} \gamma{i\to j} c_i, \tag{1}$$ where c_i is the concentration of cluster i, t the time, $\gamma{i \rightarrow j}$ the evaporation of i to form j, and $s{i,j}$ the sticking coefficient for sticking collisions between i and j.
-The sticking coefficient $s{i,j}$ is related to the collision coefficient $\beta{i,j}$ through an accommodation factor $\alpha{i,j}$, which measures the percentage of collisions that result in a stable cluster:
+$$\frac{\mathrm{d}c_i}{\mathrm{d}t} = \sum{i=1}^{\lfloor i/2 \rfloor} s{j,(i-j)} c_j c{(i-j)} + \sum_j \gamma{(i+j)\to i} c{i+j} - \sum_j s{i,j} c_i c_j - \sum_j^{\lfloor i/2 \rfloor} \gamma{i\to j} c_i, \tag{1}$$

-$$s{i,j} = \alpha{i,j} \beta{i,j}. \tag{2}$$
+$$s{i,j} = \alpha{i,j}\beta{i,j}.$$ (2)

-The Atmospheric Cluster Dynamics Code (ACDC) constructs the equations and invokes an ordinary differential equation (ODE) solver routine to solve the birth-death equations numerically for a given set of cluster sizes (McGrath et al., 2012).
-ACDC determines evaporation coefficients based on the binding free energies of the clusters, using detailed mass balance under the assumption that the evaporation rate does not change significantly from equilibrium (Ortega et al., 2012).
+The Atmospheric Cluster Dynamics Code (ACDC) constructs the equations and invokes an ODE solver routine to solve the birth-death equations numerically for a given set of cluster sizes (McGrath et al., 2012).
+ACDC determines evaporation coeffi-

+55 cients based on the binding free energies of the clusters, using detailed mass balance under the assumption that the evaporation rate does not change significantly from equilibrium (Ortega et al., 2012).
 Binding free energies are typically calculated using quantum chemistry methods, performed by searching for the cluster configuration with the lowest Gibbs free energy.
 In recent years, significant research efforts have focused on improving the accuracy of binding free energy calculations for clusters (Elm et al., 2020, 2023; Engsvang et al., 2023b).

-Sticking coefficients, on the other hand, are often approximated as collision coefficients calculated through kinetic gas theory; i.e., $\alpha{i,j} = 1$.
+Sticking coefficients, on the other hand, are often approximated as collision coefficients calculated through kinetic gas theory, i.e., $\alpha{i,j} = 1$ .
 In this framework, the collision partners are represented by hard spheres of defined radii, without any long-range interactions between them, meaning that a clustering event only occurs if the hard spheres overlap.
 By default, ACDC employs this approach to calculate sticking coefficients.
 In reality, atmospheric molecules and clusters interact through long-range interactions, which can significantly enhance the collision coefficient.
 Furthermore, it is not clear if the unit accommodation factor is a reasonable approximation for all clusters of interest in NPF.

 Experimentally, Stolzenburg et al. (2020) showed that the growth rates of uncharged SA particles from 1.8 to 10 nm exceed the hard-sphere kinetic limit for the condensation of SA.
-Similarly, Stolzenburg et al. (2018) studied growth with organics in the 2-30 nm range and found that organic condensation drives particle growth.
+Similarly, Stolzenburg et al. (2018) studied growth with organics in the 2 to 30 nm range and found that organic condensation drives particle growth.
 However, measurements of particles at and below 1.7 nm in diameters are lacking.

-Recently, several studies have used molecular dynamics (MD) simulations to model sticking coefficients of atmospherically relevant systems.
+70 Recently, several studies have used molecular dynamics (MD) simulations to model sticking coefficients of atmospheric relevant systems.
 MD simulations track the system's dynamic evolution, directly accounting for dynamical effects such as the explicit temperature, i.e., the thermal motion.
-This is unlike the statistical thermodynamic treatment employed in quantum chemistry, where results are "extrapolated" to the given temperature from the 0 K structure.
+This is unlike the statistical thermodynamic treatment employed in quantum chemistry, where results are "extrapolated" to the given temperature from the zero Kelvin structure.

 The choice of the potential energy surface (PES) on which the nuclei move determines the character of an MD simulation.
-In classical MD, the PES is parametrized based on classical mechanics terms of intra- and intermolecular interactions.
+75 In classical MD, the PES is parameterized based on classical mechanics terms of intra- and intermolecular interactions.
 These functions are relatively simple, allowing for simulations of large molecular systems, but bonds are usually based on a harmonic potential and therefore cannot model bond breaking.
 By contrast, in Born-Oppenheimer MD (BOMD), the forces (the derivatives of the PES) are obtained directly from electronic-structure calculations by solving the time-independent Schrödinger equation.
-In principle, BOMD can employ any level of theory to compute energies and forces, but this rapidly becomes prohibitively expensive for large systems.
+In principle, BOMD can employ any level of theory to compute energies and forces, but this rapidly becomes pro-

+80 hibitively expensive for large systems.
 Semi-empirical methods strike a practical compromise by replacing the most computationally intensive components with parametrized, empirical expressions.
 While these methods introduce approximations, they remain rooted in an electronic-structure framework and thus retain the ability to simulate bond breaking and formation.